lvl-up/page_magic/README.md

 ```

 ## Simple watchers
-Simple watchers use the `watch` method passing two parameters, the first is the name of the element you want to keep
+Use `watch` method passing two parameters, the first is the name of the element you want to keep
-an eye and the second is the method that needs to be called to get the value that should be observed.
+an eye on and the second is the method that needs to be called to get the value that should be observed.

 ```ruby
 element :product_row, css '.cta' do watch(:total, :text)